santanusinha/dropwizard-db-sharding-bundle/README.md

 4. **Connect to a shard without using @UnitOfWork**

 This is not recommended because then you'll need hibernate specific objects in your business code.
 In case required, you can instantiate [TransactionRunner](https://github.com/ClearTax/dropwizard-db-sharding-bundle/blob/master/sharding-core/src/main/java/in/cleartax/dropwizard/sharding/transactions/TransactionRunner.java) and use it as [mentioned here](https://github.com/ClearTax/dropwizard-db-sharding-bundle/blob/0f8fc581eb/sharding-core/src/main/java/in/cleartax/dropwizard/sharding/transactions/UnitOfWorkModule.java#L79)

+**Note:** In case you don't need sharding but still need flexibility of using ```@UnitOfWork``` outside of resources and ability to use nested ```@UnitOfWork``` you can still do so.
+Refer [these tests](https://github.com/ClearTax/dropwizard-db-sharding-bundle/blob/master/sharding-example/src/test/java/in/cleartax/dropwizard/sharding/test/sampleapp/TestSuiteWithoutMultiTenancy.java) to understand the use-case.